sarraliounesarraliounebadara-oss/senegal-yield-climate-extremes/README.md

-# senegal-yield-climate-extremes
-Machine learning framework (Random Forest and LASSO) to assess the impact of climate extremes on crop yield anomalies in Senegal using CMIP6 projections and SHAP analysis.
 # Senegal Yield - Climate Extremes

-This repository contains scripts to analyze the impact of climate extremes on crop yield anomalies in Senegal using machine learning models.
+Machine learning framework based on Random Forest to assess the impact of climate extremes on crop yield anomalies in Senegal using CMIP6 projections and SHAP analysis.

 ## Overview

+This repository contains scripts to analyze the impact of climate extremes on crop yield anomalies in Senegal using a machine learning approach.

 The workflow includes: